jacobpm/edison/arduino/README.md

 ![](./assets/edison_arduino_connection_usb.jpg)

+**NOTE:** It is recommended to keep the second micro USB port connected all the time to an additional port of the computer, to make sure the Edison has enough current.

 Now open the Intel® Edison Board Configuration Tool.
 The tool interface should indicate that the firmware version installed corresponds to the 146, like
 such: